Bull terrier price: how much does a bull terrier cost?

 Everything in life comes with a price, and so do bull terriers, don’t they?
 What is an average bull terrier price?
 How much is too much and what should you be wary of when it comes to bull terrier price?

 Bull terrier price: free.
 Just adopt!

-Of course, dogs don’t end up in rescue for no reason, and often bull terriers in rescue can have special needs or behavioural issues.
+Of course, dogs don’t end up in rescue for no reason, and often bull terriers in rescue can have special needs or behavioral issues.
 Both of these, however, are issues you can overcome if you are really dedicated to being a good bull terrier owner and helping out a dog in need.
 You can read more about it in this article.

-Adoption fees in rescue are normally much lower than what you would pay for a bull terrier to a breeder, and are around $100 – $400 depending on where you are adopting your bull terrier from.
+Adoption fees in rescue are normally much lower than what you would pay for a bull terrier to a breeder and are around $100 – $400 depending on where you are adopting your bull terrier from.

 Other than rescuing a bull terrier and paying a modest adoption fee, you can buy a puppy from a breeder.
 Here the price will also depend on who you are buying from, but there are some general numbers you will probably see out there depending on the quality of the puppy you are planning to buy.

-Bull terrier price: buying a top quality show dog
+Bull terrier price: buying a top-quality show dog

 One thing that has to be said here is: be very careful with who you buy from.
-Make sure they are a reputable breeder, registered with AKC or another organisation in your area if you are outside of the US.
+Make sure they are a reputable breeder, registered with AKC or another organization in your area if you are outside of the US.
 Make sure that they do genetic health testing of their adult dogs and puppies, and that they adhere to other standards of good breeding.

-A dog that’s not well bred might have inherited aggression or other character flaws, or various health issues that you will have to deal with.
+A dog that’s not well-bred might have inherited aggression or other character flaws, or various health issues that you will have to deal with.
 Buying from a reputable breeder is a guarantee that you will most likely not have such issues with your dog.

 If you are buying from a good breeder, a bull terrier price will vary depending on the quality of the dog.
 Probably sounds strange to you – can one dog be better than another?
 Well, in the breeding world yes, absolutely, there are a lot of differences between different dogs.

-Dogs that have higher percentage of champion bloodlines (their parent or both parents were champions), can be show quality dogs – the dogs that can be shown at dog shows and may themselves get awards.
+Dogs that have a higher percentage of champion bloodlines (their parent or both parents were champions), can be show quality dogs – the dogs that can be shown at dog shows and may themselves get awards.
 These dogs are often used for breeding to get more high-quality puppies.

 A show quality bull terrier can cost anywhere from $1600 to $1700 or more.
-Buying a show quality dog, you get an opportunity to participate in dog shows with your dog, possibly take awards and maybe even become famous in the world of the breed.
+Buying a show quality dog, you get an opportunity to participate in dog shows with your dog, possibly take awards, and maybe even become famous in the world of the breed.

 A show quality dog is a dog that is the closest to the breed standard from the litter.
 Very often a breeder won’t even sell you a show quality bull terrier, because they may want to keep the dog to themselves – so they can show the dog and use it for breeding further generations.

-A lower quality dog that can still be shown at dog shows may cost as low as $800, but you get less champion blood in such dog and potentially some faults that take it farther away from the breed standard.
+A lower quality dog that can still be shown at dog shows may cost as low as $800, but you get less champion blood in such a dog and potentially some faults that take it farther away from the breed standard.
 This doesn’t mean it isn’t a good dog, just that you have fewer chances of getting awards at shows (if you are inclined to show your dog at all.
 Most pet owners don’t.)

-Higher quality show and high quality pet dogs from a good breeder will always be thoroughly genetically tested and well bred to exclude any faults in appearance and temperament.
+Higher quality show and high-quality pet dogs from a good breeder will always be thoroughly genetically tested and well-bred to exclude any faults in appearance and temperament.
 This is a good guarantee that you will get a healthy and mentally stable dog without aggression or other personality issues.

 If anyone offers you a bull terrier for much lower than $800, it might be a bad sign of someone who breeds dogs in their back yard and is only in it for some quick cash.
 Avoid dealing with this type of breeder and look somewhere else.